s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

         return [1, pred] if pred >= .5 else [0, pred]
 ```

-## Training the Network
+## Training the network

-First we must convert our datasets to column matrices.
+To train our model, first we must convert our datasets to column matrices.
+This is because ML largely relies on core features of linear algebra such as matrix multiplication, which requires that the dimensions of input matrices align.
+If you treat a dataset as a matrix where each column is a feature and each row is an observation, it becomes convenient to represent weights, gradients, or individual data points as column vectors.
+This ensures consistency in operations like dot products, matrix multiplication, and matrix transformations.

 ```python
 X_tensor = torch.tensor(X).float()                  # already a column matrix